getpawprint/slate/source/includes/_activation_v2.md

 email | string | Email address to be used as the login email. password | string | New password.
-This is stored in salted and hashed form on the server. token | string | Verification token included with the Branch link sent from a previous call in the flow.
+This is stored in salted and hashed form on the server. token | string | Verification token included with the Branch link sent from a previous call in the flow. firstName | string? | New first name, if the user wants a different one from the vet account lastName | string? | New last name, if the user wants a different one from the vet account